Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Differentiable Stacks

 The following example illustrates the difference between $\pizero(BG)$ and $\discr(BG)$.

 \begin{example}[$B\ZZ_2$]\labell{x:BZ2} Let $\mathcal{X}$ be the differentiable stack $B\ZZ_2$, where $\ZZ_2=\ZZ/2\ZZ$.
 Then $B\ZZ_2(\SS^1)$ contains two isomorphism classes of bundles: one represented by the trivial $\ZZ_2$-bundle which we denote by $P$, and the other represented by the boundary of the M\"obius band which we denote by $Q$.
-While $P$ and $Q$ do not represent the same elements in $\pizero(BG)$, by \hypref{p:loc eqvt diffeo}{Proposition} we know that $[P]=[Q]$ in $\discr(BG)$. \eoe \end{example}
+While $P$ and $Q$ do not represent the same elements in $\pizero(BG)$, by \cref{p:loc eqvt diffeo} we know that $[P]=[Q]$ in $\discr(BG)$. \eoe \end{example}

-\begin{remark} The above example is not unique; given {\em any} Lie group $\Gamma$, since the stack $B\Gamma$ is a gerbe, it follows that the fibers of $\discr(B\Gamma)$ are all singleton sets. \end{remark}
+\begin{remark} The above example is not unique; given {\em any} Lie group $\Gamma$, local triviality of principal $\Gamma$ bundles ensures that all such bundles are locally isomorphic and hence $\discr(B\Gamma)(M)$ is a singleton set for each $M\in\mfld_0$. \end{remark}